A group effort: Devin Tatro ’14 and Ugandan village communitys create race to dreams

 Devin Tatro, a junior from Haverhill, Mass., who runs on the Bates women’s cross-country team, intended to give herself a major break from running when she went to Uganda in the fall of 2012 to study sports development in the eastern village of Kapchowra.

-Instead, in the course of doing research and serving as a physical education teacher, she ended up running regularly and organizing a road race for hundreds of Kapchowra elementary school students — children lacking a formal athletic program but inspired by Stephen Kiprotich, a runner from their community who won the gold medal in the men’s marathon at the 2012 Summer Olympics.
+Instead, in the course of doing research, she ended up running regularly and organizing a road race for hundreds of Kapchorwa elementary school students — children lacking a formal athletic program but inspired by Stephen Kiprotich, a runner from their community who won the gold medal in the men’s marathon at the 2012 Summer Olympics.

-“I discovered that while physical education is required in the national curriculum of Uganda, these programs really aren’t implemented, because they don’t have trained teachers,” Tatro explained.
+“I discovered that while physical education is required in the national curriculum of Uganda, these programs are underfunded, much to the frustration of school districts,” Tatro explained.

-Community leaders including the “unofficial mayor” and four other influential men liked the idea and agreed to help.
+Community leaders led by Peter Chelangat liked the idea and agreed to help.
 Bates did likewise, providing Tatro a $500 Barlow Grant to help with expenses.
-And in four weeks Tatro and others organized the first Kapchowra Kids Race, complete with prizes.
+And in four weeks Tatro and others organized the first Kapchorwa Kids Race, complete with prizes.